Haivision/srt/docs/APISocketOptions.md

 | ----------------- | ----- | ------- | ---------- | ------- | ---------- | ------ | --- | ------ |
 | `SRTO_RCVLATENCY` | 1.3.0 | pre     | `int32_t`  | ms      | *          | 0..    | RW  | GSD    |

-- The latency value in the receiving direction of the current SRT connection.
+- The latency value in the receiving direction of the socket.
 This value is only significant when [`SRTO_TSBPDMODE`](#SRTO_TSBPDMODE) is enabled.

 - **Default value**: 120 ms (depicted as 0) in Live mode, 0 in File mode (see [`SRTO_TRANSTYPE`](#SRTO_TRANSTYPE)).